This is Phuket Province, a Tropical Island in the South of Thailand.

 You can travel from the south of Phuket, and visit two islands: Koh Phi Phi and Racha Island oh Phi Phi is famous for its Maya Bay where you can find the perfect sunset and clear blue waters.
 Of course, this is the setting for Leonardo DiCaprio’s The Beach with its sandy shores on one side and a beautiful rock formation on the other.

 Racha Island has a beautiful natural lagoon which, in Thai culture, symbolizes purity and peace.
 The island also has many opportunities to go snorkelling or diving because of its proximity to some of Thailand’s most beautiful and famous national parks.
+Or, venture north into Phang Nga where you will find the infamous James Bond Island.

 From super-modern malls packed with designer labels like Central Festival and Jungcelyon and many night and afternoon markets, Phuket is the place for shopping with malls galore but head out into one of its many markets if you want true bargains.